COSC481W-2022Winter/capstone-gigabites/README.md

 This is my junior year at EMU, I am majoring in computer science.
 I spend most of my time coding, playing video games, biking and hiking.

-##### Sean Mick - Deputy Team Lead
+##### Brendan Klein - Deputy Team Lead

-Hey, I'm Sean.
-I'm a Senior at EMU with only a few more semesters left to go.
-I'm very excited to be working on this project and with my team!
-Most of my time outside of my studies are spent playing video games, reading, or painting.
+Hello!
+My name is Brendan and I am a senior here at Eastern Michigan University.
+This is my last semester here and I am very excited to work with my group this semester to work through this project to gain more knowledge for my future endeavors.

 ##### Megan Griffin - Team Member